 Foreword

-This document defines a SOAP Web Service implementation of the ISA 95.00.06 Messaging Service Model as well as describing a plain HTTP/JSON REST interface defined by the Open
+This document defines a SOAP Web Service implementation of the ISA 95.00.06 Messaging Service Model as well as describing a plain HTTP/JSON REST interface defined by the Open O&M Joint Working Group.

 OpenO&M is an initiative of multiple industry standards organizations to provide a harmonized set of standards for the exchange of Operations & Maintenance (O&M) data and associated context.
 OpenO&M is an open, collaborative, effort composed of diverse groups of relevant organizations and subject matter experts.
 The members of OpenO&M initiative include ISA, MESA, MIMOSA, OAGi, and the OPC Foundation.